Borrowing & Renewing

 Overdue fines for items on reserve and other short term loans are temporarily suspended.

-Recalled items will be charged a daily overdue fine of $5 per day.
+Recalled items will be charged a daily overdue fine of $5 per day (based on the actual date of return).

 Items that are long overdue will be billed as lost.